 How do you respond to your kids when they swear?
-Is it worse to tell someone to ‘shut-up’ or to casually drop an f-bomb?
+Is it worse to tell someone to ‘shut-up’ or casually drop an f-bomb?
 Does swearing include blasphemy?

-Swearing is one of those behaviours that parents and schools make firm decisions about; however, we rarely explain to kids why those decisions are made.
+Swearing is one of those behaviours parents and schools make firm decisions about; however, we rarely explain to kids why those decisions are made.
 It is also a topic that evokes enormous differences of opinion, even within a school or family.

 1. Swearing for some kids is about empowerment